Hosanna-Tabor Evangelical Lutheran Church and School v. EEOC

 Share this Case

-Hosanna-Tabor operates a K-8 school founded on biblical principles.
-Cheryl Perich was a commissioned minister in the Church who taught fourth grade, taught religion, and led worship services.
-She was dismissed for insubordination and disruptive conduct and threatening to sue the Church, all in violation of church teachings.
-The Church and its denomination have long taught that disputes over fitness for ministry must be resolved within its denomination.
+In 2007, Hosanna-Tabor Evangelical Lutheran Church and School in Redford, Michigan found itself in a surprising position: a commissioned minister and teacher was suing them.
+Cheryl Perich, a commissioned minister in the church, taught fourth grade, taught religion, and led worship services.
+The church school had dismissed her for insubordination, disruptive conduct, and threatening to sue the church—all in violation of church teachings.
+The Church and its denomination have long taught that disputes over fitness for ministry must be resolved within the denomination.

-The Court rejected the government’s extremely narrow understanding of the constitutional protection for religious liberty, stating: “We cannot accept the remarkable view that the Religion Clauses have nothing to say about a religious organization’s freedom to select its own ministers.”
+The court rejected the government’s narrow view of religious liberty as “extreme,” “untenable,” and “remarkable.”
+The decision stated: “We cannot accept the remarkable view that the Religion Clauses have nothing to say about a religious organization’s freedom to select its own ministers.”

 For the in-depth story and more about this case, listen to our Stream of Conscience podcast episode, Synods and Statutes.

 - Freedom of religious groups to choose their own leaders: This case set an important precedent, confirming the principle of “ministerial exception” that ensures religious groups have the right to choose their own leaders.

 - Freedom of religious groups from state intrusion on religious affairs: Both church and state are better off when the government isn’t meddling in the internal religious affairs of a religious ministry, including a religious school.